Washington Post says US secretly obtained reporters’ records

 WASHINGTON (AP) - The Trump Justice Department secretly seized the phone records of three Washington Post reporters who covered the federal investigation into ties between Russia and Donald Trump‘s 2016 presidential campaign, the newspaper said Friday.

 The disclosure sets up a new clash between the federal government and news organizations and advocates for press freedom, who regard the seizures of reporters’ records as incursions into constitutionally protected newsgathering activity.
-Similar subpoenas have occurred only rarely over the past decade, including a 2012 seizure of phone records of Associated Press reporters and editors over a bomb plot investigation.
+Similar subpoenas have occurred only rarely over the past decade, including a seizure of phone records of Associated Press reporters and editors over a 2012 story that revealed a bomb plot.

 In a statement published by the newspaper, Cameron Barr, the Post’s acting executive editor, said: “We are deeply troubled by this use of government power to seek access to the communications of journalists.
 The Department of Justice should immediately make clear its reasons for this intrusion into the activities of reporters doing their jobs, an activity protected under the First Amendment.”